-School sighting and fishing logs from the tagging cruises of the SSAP and RTTP provide detailed information on pole-and-line by-catch by area and school association.
-During the SSAP, a total of 4179 tuna schools were sighted and categorized to association type during tagging cruises.
-Of this total, 3838 schools were classified as unassociated while 145 schools were found in association with logs, FADs or flotsam.
-Table 5.3 indicates the relative frequency of different by-catch species taken by school association.
-Table 5.4 indicates the frequency of common by-catch species poled from unassociated and log/FAD associated schools during the SSAP.
-By-catch species, such as mahi-mahi and rainbow runner, were very common on log and FAD associated schools.
-This pattern is supported by similar data collected on the Te Tautai during the RTTP as indicated in Table 5.5.
+School sightings and fishing logs from the tagging cruises of the SSAP and RTTP provide detailed information on pole-and-line by-catch by area and school association.
+During the SSAP, 4179 tuna schools were sighted and categorised to association type during tagging cruises.
+Of these, 3838 schools were classified as unassociated, while 145 schools were found in association with logs, FADs or flotsam.
+Table 5.3 shows the relative frequency of different by-catch species taken by school association.
+Table 5.4 shows the frequency of common by-catch species poled from unassociated and log-FAD-associated schools during the SSAP.
+By-catch species, such as mahi-mahi and rainbow runner, were very common on log- and FAD-associated schools.
+This pattern is supported by similar data collected on the Te Tautai during the RTTP, as indicated in Table 5.5.
 Table 5.6 lists the actual numbers of by-catch by species taken by school association type on the Te Tautai during the RTTP.
-Rainbow runner and mahi mahi were the most common by-catch species taken during the project, being caught mostly from log, drifting FAD and anchored FAD associated schools.
-Another trend evident in the raw data is that many by-catch species, such as kawakawa, frigate mackerel and rainbow runner are more abundant near land masses and large archipelagoes, i.e. the Solomon Islands, Indonesia and the Philippines.
+Rainbow runner and mahi mahi were the most common by-catch species taken during the project, being caught mostly from log-, drifting FAD- and anchored FAD-associated schools.
+Another trend evident in the raw data is that many by-catch species, such as kawakawa, frigate mackerel and rainbow runner, are more abundant near land masses and large archipelagoes, i.e. the Solomon Islands, Indonesia and the Philippines.